kubeflow/website/content/en/docs/components/hyperparameter-tuning/experiment.md

 kubectl apply -f <your-path/your-experiment-config.yaml>
 ```

-**Note that**:
+**Note**:

-- If you deployed Katib as part of Kubeflow, you have to change Kubeflow namespace to your profile namespace.
+- If you deploy Katib as part of Kubeflow, you have to change the Kubeflow namespace to your profile namespace.

 - (Optional) Katib's experiments don't work with
   [Istio sidecar injection](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/#automatic-sidecar-injection).
-  If you installed Kubeflow using [Istio config](https://www.kubeflow.org/docs/started/k8s/kfctl-k8s-istio/),
+  If you install Kubeflow using [Istio config](https://www.kubeflow.org/docs/started/k8s/kfctl-k8s-istio/),
   you have to disable sidecar injection.
 To do that, specify annotation `sidecar.istio.io/inject: "false"`
-  in experiment's trial template.
-See how to do it for `Job`, `TFJob` or `PyTorchJob` in
+  in your experiment's trial template.
+For examples on how to do it for `Job`, `TFJob` (TensorFlow) or
+  `PyTorchJob` (PyTorch), refer to the
   [getting-started guide](http://localhost:1313/docs/components/hyperparameter-tuning/hyperparameter/#examples).

 Run the following command to launch an experiment using the random algorithm example: